A widow made by NAB dreams of justice

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The envelope was a virus of fear.
+The envelop was a virus of fear.
 She would hide it from her husband as much time as was possible.
-And once her husband was in receipt of this envelope, he would try to hide it from everybody on earth; his children and other family members included.
-The envelope would snatch smiles from his face, suffocating him to the core, leaving him lifeless for days and weeks.
-In envelope, he would receive notices from NAB.
+And once her husband was in receipt of this envelop, he would try to hide it from everybody on earth; his children and other family members included.
+The envelop would snatch smiles from his face, suffocating him to the core, leaving him lifeless for days and weeks.
+In envelop, he would receive notices from NAB.
 This finally proved fatal after a reference was filed against him of corruption that he never did.

 He was scared of being labeled as accused of corrupt practices.
 He didn’t want paraded before media and humiliated in public.
 In a country like Pakistan, allegation means verdict.
 It is enough to ruin one’s reputation, he thought, no matter even if he is vindicated later.
 And National Accountability Bureau is notorious for doing all this without an iota of remorse.
 Finally, the punishment he decided in order to clear himself of the allegations was the mother of all punishments.
 He killed himself leaving behind a wife, two daughters and one granddaughter mourning.